Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Going into a separated/unstabilized portal goes to Nowhere with the cockroach piano
 * Place the glace-crowns past a snowy path, they view the harmony from afar
 * Bug if something turns tangible on top of something already tangible?
 * Rust binding with Tauri for astar or fringe search?
+Locate player is also super expensive

 **Save and Load**